jnguyen1192/SIA/README.md

         If it works correctly validate or try the other way first proposal validate
             second proposal try a new way
-Mic as an input
+            third proposal give up the voice of SAI Mic as an input
     Separate sounds listen
         Choose clustering or classification